raghavian/raghavian.github.io/_pages/outreach.md

 Select Invited Talks
 ---
 {% include base_path %}
+* 2026
+    * "On the challenges in assessing the sustainability of AI".
+Invited talk at Green Informatics Seminar,University of Oslo, Norway.
+    * "Bridging Practice and Theory in pursuit of Sustainable AI".
+Guest talk at Southern Denmark University, Denmark
+    * "On the challenges in assessing the sustainability of AI".
+Keynote at SC4RC, CERN, Switzerland
 * 2025
     * "PePR: Performance Per Resource Unit as a Metric".
 Oral presentation at Northern Lights Deep Learning (NLDL) conference.
 Tromsø, Norway.
 * 2024